Page of the United States House of Representatives: Work

-Each party cloakroom had cloakroom pages, or "cloakies," who provide direct assistance to Members of Congress when on the floor and assisted the cloakroom staff.
-Cloakroom pages answered the cloakrooms phones and transfer the calls to the booths in the cloakroom.
+Each party's cloakroom had assigned cloakroom pages, or "cloakies," who provide direct assistance to Members of the House / Congress when on the floor and assisted the cloakroom staff.
+Cloakroom pages answered the cloakrooms' phones and transfer the calls to the booths in the cloakroom.
 When a congressional staffer wanted to talk with a member, cloakroom pages went on the floor and notified that member.
-These pages also conveyed messages between representatives.
+These pages also conveyed messages between individual representatives.
 Additionally, cloakroom pages helped maintain official cloakroom records of daily proceedings, including bills before the House for debate and votes.
-Miscellaneous tasks included cleaning the phone booths provided in the cloakroom; assisting the cloakroom managers in answering phone calls; during votes, waking up representatives who were asleep; and making sure that every member present remembered to vote.
-These pages fell under the de facto supervision of the managers of the respective cloakrooms.
+Miscellaneous tasks included cleaning the phone booths provided in the cloakroom; assisting the cloakroom managers in answering phone calls; during votes, waking up representatives who were napping / asleep; and making sure that every member present remembered to vote.
+These pages fell under the de facto supervision of the managers of the respective party caucus cloakrooms.